 Dubrovnik is a fantastic city to start your Croatian holiday!
 With an airport only twenty minutes away, it’s super convenient and so many things to do in Dubrovnik.
 There are shuttle buses running all the time and Uber isn’t too expensive either.
-Dubrovnik is also great for anyone in Europe who has a long weekend or a few extra days off.
+Dubrovnik is such a fun city in Europe to visit for a long weekend or if you have a few extra days off.
 Travel to this Unesco World Heritage site and enjoy everything it has to offer!

 It was easily one of our favourite spots on our Croatian road trip.
 This was partially due to staying at one of the cutest Airbnb’s ever with one of the greatest hosts we have ever had.
 Also, we had the perfect balance of work and travel which is key for a digital nomad.